SoftUni-Internal/interactive-content/EN/08-Workshop/03-Problem-04.md

 The delete action is available to **logged-in** users and for listings that they have created.

-When the author clicks **Delete** a confirmation dialogue should be displayed.
+When the author clicks **Delete** a confirmation dialog should be displayed.

-Upon completing this dialogue, the listing should be **deleted** from the system.
+Upon completing this dialog, the listing should be **deleted** from the system.

 To delete a listing, send the following request: